GrahamDumpleton/lab-mod-wsgi-express/workshop/content/exercises/03-running-pip-install.md

 command: python3 -m venv $HOME/venv
 ```

 To use this Python virtual environment, you then need to activate it.
-Do this in both terminals by running:
+Do this in all the terminals by running:

 ```terminal:execute-all
 command: source $HOME/venv/bin/activate